ShehabAnalytics21/Living-Data-Project/README.md

 Mapping of the Variables was Conducted as Follows:
 1. I mapped the Steps in my sketch to the length of the projections.
 (The longer the projection the more steps have been done).
-2. I mapped the Activity in my sketch to the fill colour of the star-like shapes that are highlighted in the following picture:
+2. I mapped the activity in my sketch to the fill colour of the star-like shapes that are highlighted in the following picture:
 (The redder the colour is the more Activity has been done, the more yellow the colour is the less activity has been done).
-3. I mapped the Sedentary in my sketch to the stroke of the projections.
+3. I mapped the sedentary activity in my sketch to the stroke of the projections.
 (The bluer the colour of the projection is the more sedentary I was, the greener the colour is the less sedentary I was).

 ### General Results: